GordonRamsay-689/Multi-Query/README.md

 Running the script with no arguments will prompt you for necessary information.

-You can get more detailed info with:
+For detailed information, use:
 ```
     msearch -help
 ```

-I recommend setting an enviroment alias for easy access:
+I recommend setting an environment alias for easy access:
 ```
     alias msearch="python ~/path/to/script/script.py"
 ```

-Run the module with the following command, replacing ```CLIENT``` with a valid alias (see bottom of readme):
+To query one or more clients, enter your query enclosed in double qoutes followed by one or more client aliases:
 ```
-    msearch "query" CLIENT
+    msearch "query" gflash
 ```
 or just:
 ```